ConstanceSU/Python_for_data_analysis_Yanzhu_SU/Session_6/README.md

     - Any type of dataset with observational / statistical data (no labels needed)
 - 1D data via Series class
     - Time series data

+As one can see, from the type of datasets **Pandas** can handle, most of the use cases found in Data Science are covered, e.g. finance, health, biology, supply chain, or meteorology.
+Things **Pandas** do:

+1. Handling missing data
+2. Change DataFrame size, adding and removing columns and rows at will
+3. Automatic data alignment of misaligned data
+4. Group by operation
+5. Data conversion
+6. Advanced indexing
+7. Data Merging and joining
+8. Reshaping data
+9. Hierarchical indexing
+10. Read/write support for CSV, Excel, databases, and fast HDF5 format.
+11. Time series manipulation, frequency convertion, window moving statistics